Michigan Library Love: Libraries to Visit This Summer

 Livonia Public Library

-In addition to a large children’s department, a Library of Things, bookstore and other services, the Civic Center Library in Livonia has a 1,000 square foot art gallery, located on the second floor, which changes every month.
+In addition to a large children’s department, a Library of Things, a bookstore and other services, the Civic Center Library in Livonia has a 1,000-square-foot art gallery on the 2nd floor that changes every month.
 Check out the schedule on the Livonia Arts Commission website

 Madonna University